T

 +

 Yes, English is widely spoken and understood in Manila.
-It is one of the two official languages of the Philippines and is commonly used in government, business, and education.
-You'll find that most people, especially in tourist areas, hotels, and restaurants, can communicate effectively in English, making navigation and interactions straightforward for visitors.
+It is one of the two official languages of the Philippines, alongside Filipino.
+You'll find that most people in tourist areas, hotels, restaurants, and shops can communicate effectively in English, making navigation and interaction quite easy for travelers.

 Can you drink tap water in Manila?